zulip/zulip/docs/overview/architecture-overview.md

 ### memcached

 memcached is used to cache database model objects. `zerver/lib/cache.py` and `zerver/lib/cache_helpers.py` manage putting things into memcached, and invalidating the cache when values change.
 The memcached configuration is in `puppet/zulip/files/memcached.conf`.
+See our
+[caching guide](../subsystems/caching.html) to learn how this works in detail.

 ### Redis